zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    negative.

-   :lat1: Latitude (in degrees) of location 1.
+   :param lat1: Latitude (in degrees) of location 1.

-   :long1: Longitude (in degrees) of location 1.
+   :param long1: Longitude (in degrees) of location 1.

-   :lat2: Latitude (in degrees) of location 2.
+   :param lat2: Latitude (in degrees) of location 2.

-   :long2: Longitude (in degrees) of location 2.
+   :param long2: Longitude (in degrees) of location 2.

    :returns: Distance in miles.